Greetings, NAMI Connecticut Members, Partners and Friends.

 The Huffington Post - www.huffingtonpost.com - November 21, 2017

 If you have a suggested article, blog or video for our next edition, please send it our way.

 Sincerely, Thomas Burr

-Communications Manager - NAMI Connecticut
+Community and Affiliate Relations Manager - NAMI Connecticut

 Please Note: The views expressed in the above articles, video’s etc., solely represent the views of the authors, and do not necessarily reflect the views of NAMI Connecticut, it’s members, partners and/or affiliates.